 The Animal Clinic always uses anesthesia for dental procedures.
 Your pet does not understand the importance of dental care and may react by moving, trying to escape, or even biting.
 Anesthesia makes it possible to perform dentistry procedures with less stress and pain for your pet.
 Plus, anesthesia allows for a more thorough cleaning.
 Although anesthesia will always have risks, it is safer now than ever before.
 The risks are very low and are far outweighed by the benefits of dentistry.
 Most pets are on their feet within minutes of waking up and can usually go home the same day.

 The Animal Clinic bundles services into affordable packages.
-Compared to à la carte pricing, our canine packages offer savings of up to $37.
 We offer packages for kittens and adult cats.

 Kitten Care Package